Best Ohio Stepparent Adoption Guide: What to Know Before You File

 How long does stepparent adoption take in Ohio?

-For an uncontested stepparent adoption where consent is voluntarily executed, the typical timeline from filing to finalization is 3 to 6 months.
-The main variable is court scheduling — some counties have faster Probate Court dockets than others.
-If consent is contested and a hearing is required to establish the one-year absence or failure-to-support grounds, add 3 to 12 months of litigation time and cost.
+For an uncontested stepparent adoption where consent is voluntarily executed, plan around the generally required six-month residence period before finalization.
+The main variable is court and assessor scheduling — some counties have faster Probate Court dockets than others.
+If consent is contested and a hearing is required to establish the one-year absence or failure-to-support grounds, add litigation time and cost.

 What if the other biological parent lives in a different state?

-Ohio has jurisdiction over the adoption if the child resides in Ohio.
-If the out-of-state parent is voluntarily consenting, they can execute the consent before a notary or judicial officer in their state under ORC 3107.08 requirements.
+Ohio adoption petitions may be filed when an applicable jurisdictional basis exists, including the petitioner's residence, the child's birth, or the location of an agency holding custody.
+If the out-of-state parent is voluntarily consenting, they can execute the consent before an authorized official under ORC 3107.08 requirements.
 If you are relying on the one-year absence exception and service of notice is required, serving an out-of-state party involves Ohio Civil Procedure Rule 4.3 long-arm service.
 This is where even a simple-seeming case benefits from at least one attorney consultation.

 Can the child's name be changed as part of the stepparent adoption?